yasser17/laravel-roles/README.md

 ### Attach and Detach Permissions to a role

-You can attach one permitions to a role
+You can attach one permition to a role

 ```php
 	$createPermission = Permission::create([